lsphillips/wait-for-the-element/README.md

   - `timeout` - Determines the maximum amount of time you want to wait for (in milliseconds).
 Defaults to 2.5 seconds.
   - `scope` - Determines the scope you want to search in.
 Defaults to the entire document.

+### Compatibility

+This utility uses mutation observers to improve performance, which are subject to [browser support](https://caniuse.com/#feat=mutationobserver).

 ## Getting started